juhoinkinen/Annif-wiki/Usage-with-Docker.md

 If the web UI started by `annif run` is used from within the container, also the flag `--network="host"` [needs to be included in the `docker run` command](https://docs.docker.com/engine/reference/run/#network-host).

+# Running Annif as HTTP server with Gunicorn and NGINX

+The web UI can be used also run on Gunicorn and NGINX.
+For this, you can use [docker-compose](https://docs.docker.com/compose/).
+For accessing the configuration and data files an environment variable can be set:

+`export ANNIF_PROJECTS=path/to/annif_projects`

+Then the services can be started by running

+`docker-compose up`

+in `Annif/`.
+This sets up containers according to [`docker-compose.yml`](https://github.com/NatLibFi/Annif/blob/issue278-dockerize-annif/docker-compose.yml), which in this case instructs docker to start separate containers for a Gunicorn server running Annif and for NGINX.
+The NGINX configuration is in [`nginx.conf`](https://github.com/NatLibFi/Annif/blob/issue278-dockerize-annif/annif/nginx/nginx.conf).

 &nbsp;

 <a name="myfootnote1">1</a>: